 When considering taking a ferry between Croatia and Italy there are several options available.
-You can take ferries (or catamarans) from the ports of Dubrovnik, Split, Stari Grad (island of Hvar), Zadar, Rab, Novalja (Pag), Mali Losinj, Pula, Rovinj, Porec or Umag to Italy.
-Some of these routes are operated by classic car/passenger ferries while others offer fast journeys by modern catamarans.
-The only route that operates all year-round is Ancona to Split with Jadrolinija.
-All other routes are seasonal.
+You can take ferries (or catamarans) from the ports of Dubrovnik, Ploce, Split, Stari Grad & Hvar (island of Hvar), Zadar, Rab, Novalja (Pag), Mali Losinj, Pula, Rovinj, Porec or Umag to Italy.

 If you would like to travel from Central Dalmatia to Italy, then you can do this from Split and the island of Hvar (Stari Grad).
-Jadrolinija, the Croatian state company, operates the route from Split to the port of Ancona with stops on Hvar during July and August only.
+Jadrolinija, the Croatian state company, operates the route from Split to the port of Ancona all year round with stops on Hvar during July and August only.

 Italian company SNAV operates a ferry service on the same route from April until October each year.
 All ferries on this route are passenger/car ferries with all the facilities required for a comfortable journey (airline seats, range of cabin accommodation, restaurants, bars, shops, lounges).